 The Central Valley region of California was one of the most densely populated areas in North America during prehistoric times.
-Summaries and overviews of the prehistory of the vicinity can be found in California Archaeology (Moratto 1984:167-216).
+Summaries and overviews of the prehistory of the vicinity can be found in California Archaeology (Moratto 1984:167-216) and Summary of the Prehistory of the Lower Sacramento Valley and Adjacent Mountains (Johnson 1982).
+A more detailed discussion of the broad cultural patterns proposed for Central California can be found in Bennyhoff and Fredrickson (1969).

 Early work conducted by Sacramento Junior College and the University of California, Berkeley resulted in the development of the Central California Taxonomic System and a tripartite classification scheme (Early, Middle, and Late Periods).
-These broad temporal periods are briefly described below.
+Although these broad temporal periods have been further sub-divided (Bennyhoff and Hughes 1987:149), they are briefly described below.